pipelight/doc.pipelight/helpers/docker.md

 docker.container.create();
 ```

-Extensively turning an Interface into its Class equivalent, will brings you functions capabilities.
+Extensively, turning an Interface into its Class equivalent, will provide you the associated functions.

 ```ts
 const container: Container = new Container(container_params);